-Going on your first solo travel adventure and traveling alone can be nerve wracking.
+Going on your first solo travel adventure and traveling alone can be nerve-wracking.

 You know what?
 That is totally normal, even those of us who are experienced travelers were nervous at some point at the start of our adventures too.
 And I still get those nerves, sometimes.
 So here are some tips you can use to make your solo adventure less stressful

-This can help build your confidence while you navigate your first solo travel and also encourage you to be comfortable in the company of strangers, and you’ll realise that some travelers are in the same boat as you.
+This can help build your confidence while you navigate your first solo travel and also encourage you to be comfortable in the company of strangers, and you’ll realize that some travelers are in the same boat as you.

 It also teaches you to be open to new experiences.

-You might try something you would never normally have given a go, and realise you actually had fun doing it.
+You might try something you would never normally have given a go, and realize you actually had fun doing it.
 It also helps to have the encouragement of others on the same adventure as you; they might be just as nervous.

 Another thing that helps relieve your travel apprehensions is being prepared.
-Knowing a bit of what is going to happen, how it will happen and what is expected or not expected of you.
+Knowing a bit of what is going to happen, how it will happen, and what is expected or not expected of you.

 This can help you get familiar with your journey and not feel as nervous or apprehensive of the unknown.